 Consultant | Climate Solutions

-Sepideh provides a range of services including Carbon Footprints, Climate Active consulting, Life Cycle Assessments, and Science Based Targets.
+Sepideh provides a range of services for Pangolin’s clients including Carbon Footprints (Greenhouse Gas Assessments), Climate Active carbon neutral certification consulting, Life Cycle Assessments, and Science Based Targets.